 These committees are carrying out the preparatory work needed to set up the two new shadow authorities and will be replaced by them once legislation is approved.

 What are the key dates to set up the new unitaries?

 The below is an expected timeline only and may be subject to change once the Parliamentary agenda is set.

 Government decision announced

 Structural Change Order laid before Parliament.
 Noted as an ‘instrument of interest’ by the House of Lords Secondary Legislation Scrutiny Committee.

 Parliament dissolved ahead of December General Election – draft SCO lies dormant for future consideration by new Government.

-2020 – subject to approval of the Draft SCO by Parliament
+May (subject to approval of the draft SCO by Parliament)

 Budgets and Council tax approved for new unitaries